flutter/news_toolkit/docs/docs/project_configuration/firebase.md

 In the [Firebase Console](https://console.firebase.google.com/u/0/), configure separate Firebase projects for each flavor that your project supports (e.g. development and production).
 This can also be done using the [firebase-tools CLI](https://github.com/firebase/firebase-tools) and the `firebase projects:create` command.
 In each Firebase project, create an Android and iOS app with appropriate package names.
 Make sure that development apps include the "dev" suffix.
 You may also do this using the `firebase apps:create` command.

 Once configured, go to each Firebase project's settings and export the Google Services file for all apps.
-In the generated template, replace the content of all generated Google Services using exported configurations.
+In the generated template, replace the content of all generated Google Services (`google-services.json` and `GoogleServiceInfo.plist`) using exported configurations.